 Your pH can range between 7.35 to 7.45 depending on the time of day, your diet, what you last ate and when you last went to the bathroom.
 If you develop electrolyte imbalances and frequently consume too many acidic foods — aka acid ash foods — your body’s changing pH level can result in increased “acidosis.”

 What Does “pH Level” Mean?

 What we call pH is short for the potential of hydrogen.
-It’s a measure of the acidity or alkalinity of our body’s fluids and tissues.
+It’s a measure of the acidity or alkalinity of the body’s fluids and tissues.

 It’s measured on a scale from 0 to 14.
 The more acidic a solution is, the lower its pH.
 The more alkaline, the higher the number is.

 A pH of around 7 is considered neutral, but since the optimal human body tends to be around 7.4, we consider the healthiest pH to be one that’s slightly alkaline.

 These levels also vary throughout the body, with the stomach the most acidic region.
 Even very tiny alterations in the pH level of various organisms can cause major problems.

 For example, due to environmental concerns, such as increasing CO2 deposition, the pH of the ocean has dropped from 8.2 to 8.1, and various life forms living in the ocean have greatly suffered.

 The pH level is also crucial for growing plants, and therefore it greatly affects the mineral content of the foods we eat.
 Minerals in the ocean, soil and human body are used as buffers to maintain optimal pH levels, so when acidity rises, minerals fall.

 Here’s some background on acid/alkalinity in the human diet, plus key points about how alkaline diets can be beneficial: